GregCM/whrwthal/README.md

 "cd *installdir*"

 where *installdir* is the folder where you downloaded this repository.
 Now, you can run "v1.py" in the command prompt; whrwthal will need to run a one-time setup and parse the text, which should only take a few seconds.
-From now on, you can proceed the same way through the command prompt, or simply create a shortcut to the file v1.py
+If you decide to enable low-footprint mode, this setup will happen every time you use whrwthal.
+Otherwise, from first setup on you can proceed the same way through the command prompt, or simply create a shortcut to the file v1.py

 On Mac or Linux, open a terminal and proceed the same way.
 Instead of running "v1.py", however, you'll type

 "./v1.py"

-You can change the default settings stored during this one-time setup at any time through the options menubar; this includes language, colors, directories, and more!
+You can change the default settings stored during this one-time setup at any time through the options menubar; this includes language, colors, directories, and more.